7 Ways to Safely Clean Paint Splatters and Spills

 7. Paint Removing Gels

-Paint removing gels are similar to paint strippers but often less toxic.
+Paint removers are similar to paint strippers but often less toxic.
 These non-corrosive products can remove latex and oil-based paint from wood, brick, and even metal surfaces.

 Getting paint where it doesn’t belong is a normal part of the home interior painting process.
 It’s worth mentioning that no matter what method or material you use, it’s always best to try to remove paint spills and splatters as soon as possible while they’re still wet.
 Never rub the paint either; always blot it so it doesn’t spread and further stain any surfaces.

-If you need more advice or assistance cleaning up some unwanted paint, Nash Painting has the experience and attention to detail you’re looking for.
+If you need more advice or assistance cleaning up some paint spills, Nash Painting has the experience and attention to detail you’re looking for.
 We’re a proud Nashville painting company that doesn’t cut corners or leave a mess after the job’s done.
 For more about us, our services, and our values, call us at (615) 829-6858 today!